Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: Our Approach -

 \subsection{Speech Synthesis}

-We follow~\citep{polyak2021speech, kreuk2021textless}, and use a variation of the HiFi-GAN neural vocoder~\cite{kong2020hifi}.
-The architecture of HiFi-GAN consists of a generator $G$ and a set of discriminators $D$.
-Like previous work the generator component is adapted to take as input a sequence of phonetic-content units, pitch contour and a speaker-embedding.
-These are only features from real samples as the vocoder is trained independently for reconstruction.
+We follow~\citet{polyak2021speech, kreuk2021textless} using a variation of the HiFi-GAN vocoder~\cite{kong2020hifi}.
+Like previous work, we adapt the generator to take as input a sequence of phonetic-content units, pitch contour and a speaker-embedding.
+During training, these are only features from real samples as the vocoder is trained independently for reconstruction.
 At inference time we use the unit sequence inflated with predicted durations, the predicted pitch contour and the target speaker-embedding.
-The above features are concatenated along the temporal axis and fed into a sequence of convolutional layers that output a 1-dimensional signal.
-The sample rates of unit sequence and F0 are matched by means of linear interpolation, while the speaker-embedding is replicated.
+The above features are concatenated along the temporal axis and fed into a sequence of convolutional layers that output a $1$-dimensional audio signal.
+We match the sample rates of unit sequence and F0 by means of linear interpolation, while replicating the speaker embedding.